 Teahouse 650 has truly been the best restaurant finds of our entire trip.

 Besides the fact that I am a self-proclaimed tea addict and the idea of drinking good teas was appealing to me.
-That was until we arrived and I realized that the restaurant itself had so much character.
+That was until we arrived, and I realized that the restaurant itself had so much character.
 The actual eating area is mainly on an outdoor porch in the back.
 It is quite small with three tables outside and also two tables inside.

 Our waitress came out and of course the first question to ask is which teas should we taste.
 With a huge menu only for teas, it was a really difficult choice.

-With kids we decided to stick to ice teas, and even that proved to be a challenge.
+With kids, we decided to stick to ice teas, and even that proved to be a challenge.

 So we had a taste test.

-Ironically though, the best choice of the day for tea was an organic strawberry smoothie with berry tea and strawberry yogurt.
+Ironically, though, the best choice of the day for tea was an organic strawberry smoothie with berry tea and strawberry yogurt.

 Now that the tea is chosen, the food is what truly impressed us the most.
 The restaurant is run by a husband and wife team, Gail and Norm.
-Gail is the meet and greet lady, showing everyone around in the store and helping with knowledgeable info about teas.
+Gail is the meet and greets lady, showing everyone around in the store and helping with knowledgeable info about teas.
 Norm, was the chef – the magic man.

 Reading the menu it was hard to gather the tastiness of the food until it was sitting in front of you and you wished that you ordered two of everything.